zveinn/minio-tool/disk-directory-list/README.md

 # Disk lister
-This program will list anything mounted at /base or a path given in LISTER_BASE_DIR
+This program will list anything mounted at /base or a path given in LISTER_BASE_DIR.

+# WARNING
+There is no throttling in place.

 # Building binary
 ```bash